Skip to content

 return AsyncAcceptAwaiter(listen_fd);

-}There are a few design choices here that need explaining.
+Here are a few design choices we need to explain.

-For await_ready(), we simply and bluntly return false—always suspend.
-A more optimized version could try a non-blocking accept first, and if there is already a connection in the queue, return directly, saving the overhead of registering with epoll.
-But for code clarity, we use the simple version here.
+await_ready() simply returns false—we always suspend.
+A more optimized version could attempt a non-blocking accept first; if a connection is already queued, it returns immediately, saving the overhead of registering with epoll.
+However, for code clarity, we stick with the simple version here.

-await_suspend() registers the listen_fd with epoll, listening for EPOLLIN events—for a listening socket, EPOLLIN means "a new connection is waiting to be accepted."
+await_suspend() registers listen_fd with epoll to watch for EPOLLIN events—for a listening socket, EPOLLIN means "a new connection is ready to be accepted".

-await_resume() does two things: first it removes the listen_fd from epoll, then it calls accept4 to get the new client_fd.
-Removing before accepting is because in LT mode, if we call epoll_wait without removing the listen_fd, it will continue to notify us that "listen_fd is readable" (because there might be more connections in the queue).
-We choose to accept only one connection at a time here; if you want to accept multiple at once, that is entirely possible too—but it would require changing await_resume to return a list of connections, making the design considerably more complex.
+await_resume() does two things: first, it removes listen_fd from epoll, then it calls accept4 to get the new client_fd.
+We remove it before accepting because in Level-Triggered (LT) mode, if we call epoll_wait without removing listen_fd first, it will keep notifying us that "listen_fd is readable" (because there might be more connections in the queue).
+We choose to accept only one connection at a time here.
+We could accept multiple at once, but that would require changing await_resume to return a list of connections, which would complicate the design significantly.

-async_read is the most core awaiter in the entire Echo Server.
-It wraps the complete semantics of non-blocking read: if there is data, read it directly; if there is no data (EAGAIN), suspend and wait for epoll notification.
+async_read is the core awaiter in our Echo Server.
+It encapsulates the complete semantics of a non-blocking read: if data is available, read it immediately; if not (i.e., EAGAIN), suspend and wait for an epoll notification.

 /// 异步 read 的 awaiter